Give a Beat 2025 Annual Impact Report

 Expansion to Six Prisons in 2026

-Through a competitive Rank 1 and Rank 2 evaluation process, Give a Beat applied for six contracts and secured all six, earning a Rank 1 designation in five of the six awards.
+Through a competitive Rank 1 and Rank 2 evaluation process, Give a Beat applied for six contracts and secured all six, earning a Rank 1 designation in four of the six awards.
 Growing demand continues to shape this expansion, with active waitlists at Wasco State Prison, California Correctional Institution, and Los Angeles County State Prison.
-For the first time, programming will also launch in a women’s facility, expanding access and deepening the reach of the Prison Electronic Music Program across the state.
+For the first time, our programming will also launch in a women’s facility, with Geri, a program alumna, bringing the power of music to women with whom she shares a common experience.
+These contracts expand access and deepens the reach of the Prison Electronic Music Program across the state.

 Spotlight: Guest Artist, Zack Fox